 Each participant’s voluntary decision to participate should be clearly established, whether or not they are identifiable in the research.
 You should keep a record of consent to participate in research so that it can be produced on request if required.
 If you are collecting personal information, personal information and consent should be stored separately.

 The HREC generally prefers that researchers obtain written consent.
-A Written Consent Form Template is available here.
+A Written Consent Form Template is available for this purpose.
 Tear-off slips at the bottom of an information sheet are not adequate as consent forms.
 The consent form should be on a separate page.

 If the data collected is actually or potentially identifiable, written consent is preferable.
 The consent form can then be separated from the questionnaire immediately upon its return so that no link can be made between the consent form and the questionnaire responses.
 Participants should be told in the Information Sheet and Consent Form that this separation will take place.